 Troy is focused and committed to creating growth opportunities for both the company and the people who work there through strong leadership, strategic goal setting, and outstanding performance on all projects and at all levels.

-When he isn’t working, Troy enjoys spending time with his wife and three children.
+When he isn’t working, Troy enjoys spending time with his wife and four children.
 He is an avid sports fan and outdoor enthusiast and bases his free time around these interests alongside his family.